IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jun/2018-06-09-data-driven-changes.md

 When we make changes that span across multiple services in a distributed system we face series of challenges.
 Risk of breaking the whole system is very high.

->"Integrating two software systems is usually more like performing a heart transplant than snapping together LEGO blocks."
+>Integrating two software systems is usually more like performing a heart transplant than snapping together LEGO blocks.
 >[John D. Cook, 3 February 2011](https://www.johndcook.com/blog/2011/02/03/lego-blocks-and-organ-transplants/).

 This is very unfortunate, but we need to adapt to these obstacles and develop better tools and practices to overcome these problems.